-For more information, see "Naming Conventions in ZENworks Control Center" in the ZENworks Control Center Reference.
+For more information, see Appendix B, "Naming Conventions in ZENworks Control Center," on page 91.

 Folder: Type the name or browse to and select the ZENworks Control Center folder where you want the policy to reside.
 The default is /policies, but you can create additional folders to organize your policies.